Buying Your First Home EV Charger

 If tracking electricity usage of your EV (for work or tax purposes) is an absolute must, you'll want to either meter your charging separately, or keep your eye open for add-on devices that perform this function via integration with the smart grid.
 These solutions are currently being evaluated in pilot projects.

 Okay, we’re finally ready to talk about specific EVSEs.
 There are at least a dozen different manufacturers, but we won’t cover all of them in detail.
 Instead, we’ll focus on the EVSEs most highly recommended by the EV intelligentsia.
 We’ll also briefly mention a few others worth considering.

-Schneider Electric EVlink 30 Amp Generation 2.5 Electric Vehicle Charging Station
+Schneider Electric EVlink 30 Amp Electric Vehicle Charging Station

 Manufactured by Schneider, a well-established brand associated with Square D products, the 30-amp Level 2 charger hits the competitive purchase price of $600, while earning consistently high rankings from EV drivers.
 While some mention that the body is made of relatively cheap plastic, nearly all owners believe that’s a minor issue, because the unit is effective, reliable and affordable.
 Its low-depth (it doesn’t protrude far from the wall) and overall small size mean that it doesn’t take up any more room than necessary.
-This unit is available from Home Depot, which provides free in-home consultations about installation.
+This unit is available below from Amazon as well as from Home Depot, which provides free in-home consultations about installation.